 Because opioids can bring euphoric pleasure, their use carries a high risk of addiction.
-Those seeking to escape their opioid addition have a difficult time overcoming their cravings and withstanding the withdrawal.
-This is where Methadone is of value.
+Those seeking to escape their opioid addition have a difficulty time overcoming their cravings and withstanding the withdrawal.
+This is where Methadone addiction is of value.

 Methadone, a synthetic opioid, was originally created to relieve pain other non-narcotic pain-relievers couldn’t treat.
 While Methadone gives the same pain relief as other opioids, it does not produce the same euphoric, intoxicating, or sedating effects.
 It has been found that Methadone can also block the euphoria-inducing effects of other opioids and can relieve the symptoms of opioid withdrawal.

-Any successful treatment program for opioid addiction must consider that a patient may still use opioids and may have relapses.
-Treatment programs need to evaluate each patient individually, and determine the best course of treatment.
+Any successful treatment program for opioid addiction must consider that a patient may still use opioids and have relapses.
+Therefore, treatment programs need to evaluate each patient individually and determine the best course of treatment.
 This treatment plan often includes doses of Methadone as part of medically-assisted treatment (MAT).

 According to the Center for Disease Control and Prevention, successful treatment outcomes increase as the dose of Methadone increases and as the length of the treatment increases.
-They recommend a minimum of 12 months spent in treatment, with some individuals benefiting from a course of treatment that is extended over a period of years.
+They recommend a minimum of 12 months spent in treatment, with some individuals benefiting from a course of treatment over the years.
 Opioid addiction treatments can fail due to the myriad of other issues opioid users often have (mental illness or addiction to other substances).

-Anyone needing Methadone for opioid addiction treatment must receive medical supervision, both because of restrictions on the medication’s use and because of its possible side effects.
-Those effects include: drowsiness, lightheadedness, weakness, fatigue, dry mouth, difficulty urinating, difficulty breathing, or constipation.
+Anyone needing Methadone treatment programs for opioid addiction treatment must receive medical supervision because of restrictions on the medication’s use and its possible side effects.
+Those effects include drowsiness, lightheadedness, weakness, fatigue, dry mouth, difficulty urinating, breathing, or constipation.

 But Methadone treatment programs also have many strong benefits.
 They include:

-Evidence and continuing study suggest that the benefits of Methadone during opioid addiction treatment far outweigh the possible side effects.
-The road to recovery for anyone addicted to opioids is long, but with the right treatment and with diligent time, they can eventually regain control over their addiction.
+Evidence and continuing study suggest that the benefits of Methadone treatment during opioid addiction treatment far outweigh the possible side effects.
+The road to recovery for anyone addicted to opioids is long, but with the right treatment and with the proper treatment and with diligent time, they can eventually regain control over their addiction.